 This critical filter keeps your home comfortable and air fresh.
 How often you should change your air filter depends on the type of filter you install.
 Flat filters should be replaced every month, while pleated filters should be changed every three months.
 If you’re not sure if your filter should be changed, pull it out and tilt it to the light.
 Install a new one if you can’t see light through it.

 If someone in your family deals with allergies or asthma, we recommend choosing a filter with a greater MERV rating.
 The greater the number this is, the better your filter is at getting rid of contaminants.

 Keep fresh air moving by opening windows whenever it’s warm enough.
 We also recommend running exhaust fans in your bathroom and kitchen often to get rid of pollutants and introduce more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a solution to help your household breathe better.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a solution to help your household breathe better.
 We’ll help you select the ideal option during your free home comfort assessment.
 Contact us at 919-578-4329 to book yours right away!